chenweihsiang/PanelIFE/README.md

 # Panel Data with Interactive Fixed Effects (PanelIFE)

-This package implements the estimation and inference procedure for panel data with interactive fixed effects.
+**PanelIFE** implements the estimation and inference procedure for panel data with interactive fixed effects.
 This package provides two different method for estimation: one is the commonly used linear panel data model estimation procedure, and another one is the bias-aware estimation procedure that allows weak factors.

 ### Installation